dosyago/selector-generalization/README.md

 # selector-generalization

 JavaScript utils to generalize a set of CSS selectors to a single selector that matches them all.
 Useful for mapping the structure of web apps.

+I developed this algorithm in 2013 but only recently open sourced it.

 ## running the test